ShehabAnalytics21/Living-Data-Project/README.md

 ## Getting Started:

 ### Installation:
-To get the report up and running, please follow these simple steps:
+To get the main code up and running, please follow these simple steps:
 1. First, fork the project to your repository.
-2. Open the PDF file named “Café Insomnia Report.pdf”.
+2. Download the CSV file named “collected_data.csv” into your desired folder.
-3. To open the code, download the file “Café Insomnia Code.ipynb”.

-To view the excel sheet that contains the data, please follow the instructions:
-1. First, fork the project to your repository.
-2. Download the excel file named “transactions.csv “provided in the “data” folder.
+3. Create a new Processing file in the same folder.
-3. Open the file using excel or another applicable program.
+4. Open the PDE file named “Living_Data_Project.pde”.
+5. Copy the code using the “Copy Raw Contents” options in the top ribbon.
+4. Paste your code into the newly created processing file and run the code.
+5. You should be able to get the same visualisation presented in the README file.

+To get a quick look at the raw data or the code, you could simply do that by clicking the desired file without the need to download them.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage:
-This project could be useful for beginners who are looking for a guide to exploratory data analysis or predictive modelling.
-This project make use of two types of predictive modelling, in specific, they are, multiple linear regression models and polynomial regression models.
+This project provides a brief introduction to using Processing language in tackling real-world problems.
+Users can play around with the code to learn how the shapes could change while changing the underlying code.
+Furthermore, a scientist could use this code as a template for their own analysis of different data sets that shares the same number of variables (In this case three variables).

 <p align="right">(<a href="#top">back to top</a>)</p>